epam/hub-extensions/documentation/hub-stack-deploy.md

 Runs deployment for entire stack or updates deployment of one or few components

-Order in which components has been deployed has been defined in the hubfile
+Component runlist order has been defined in hubfile.
+It looks like the following:

 ```yaml
 lifecycle: